 Full-time faculty have instructional and non-instructional duties as assigned by the University.
 Instructional duties include but are not limited to the teaching of assigned classes, evaluating the students in the classes, and meeting with those students who require assistance in their classes.
 Non-instructional duties include but are not limited to conducting research and other scholarly activity, advising students, serving on committees, sponsoring organizations, and participating in professional organizations.
-A full-time teaching load is twelve (12) hours per semester.
+A full-time teaching load is twelve (12) hours per semester unless otherwise specified by employment contract, endowed position agreement, for documented accreditation requirements/standards or as approved by the VPAA.
+It is expected that Instructors who have non-instructional duties will be evaluated annually as are the ranked faculty (sections 4.4.1 to 4.4.6) in the areas that apply to these duties.
+Similar to part-time appointments, Instructors without additional non-instructional duties will have a course load of fifteen (15) hours per semester.